profvjreddi/homepage/public/content/blog/phd-admissions-reality.md

 It's PhD admissions season again.
 The PhD admissions process feels opaque, confusing, and sometimes arbitrary.
 You're working hard on applications, trying to figure out what matters, wondering why faculty aren't responding.
 You want to understand what "fit" actually means and how decisions really get made.

 This post is my attempt to pull back the curtain, though what I'm describing isn't unique to me.
 Most faculty face similar challenges during admissions season, and the evaluation criteria I'll discuss reflect how admissions committees generally work across programs.
-Nderstanding these realities can help you navigate the process more strategically and focus your energy where it matters most.
+Understanding these realities can help you navigate the process more strategically and focus your energy where it matters most.

 What follows comes from my experience serving on admissions committees, reviewing hundreds of applications over the years, and working with prospective students.
 My goal isn't to discourage you, but to be honest about the realities so you can make informed decisions.